APCSLowell/Tendron/README.md

 4. Run your program.
 You should see one random tendril every time you click the screen
 ![Alt text](Tendron2.gif)
+5. Now go back to the `Cluster` constructor and modify it to make seven Tendrils
+6. In the Tendril `show()` add code that recursively creates a new `Cluster` at the end of each Tendril if `len` is greater than 3 or some other value
+7. Add code at the beginning of the Tendril `show()` function to determine the 'stroke()` used when drawing.

 Extensions
 ----------------------
+The instructions above are only a suggestion.
 Have fun and be creative.
 Your Tendron doesn't have to look like any other.

 Samples of Student Work
 -----------------------